libellux/Libellux-Up-and-Running/docs/openvas/README.md

 <img class="zoom-custom-imgs" :src="('/img/openvas/gsa_noauth_scan.png')" alt="GSA noauth scan">

-### Aauthenticated scan
+### Authenticated scan

-First make sure that you've generated SSH keys for your host user e.g. `client@ubuntu`.
+First make sure that you've generated SSH keys for your OpenVAS client user e.g. `client@ubuntu`.
 Add your public key to the targets authorized keys file.
 You may have to SSH to your target host before running OpenVAS vulnerability scan to add the host to your clients machine known hosts.
 Once you've established an secure communication between your client and target, proceed to configure credentials in the Greenbone Security Assistant.
 Go to *Configuration* and select *Credentials*.

 <img class="zoom-custom-imgs" :src="('/img/openvas/gsa_credentials.png')" alt="GSA credentials">